Lexicon Pharmaceuticals

 Lexicon Pharmaceuticals, Inc. is a biopharmaceutical company developing treatments for human disease.
 The company was founded in 1995 in The Woodlands, Texas under the name Lexicon Genetics, Incorporated by co-founders Professor Allan Bradley, FRS and Professor Bradley's postdoctoral fellow Arthur T Sands.
-The company has used its patented mouse gene knockout technology and extensive in vivo screening capabilities to study nearly 5,000 genes in its Genome5000 program and has identified over 100 potential therapeutic targets.
+The company has used its mouse gene knockout technology and in vivo screening capabilities to study nearly 5,000 genes in its Genome5000 program and has identified over 100 potential therapeutic targets.
 Lexicon has advanced multiple drug candidates into human clinical trials and has a broad and diverse pipeline of drug targets behind its clinical programs.
 Lexicon is pursuing drug targets in five therapeutic areas including oncology, gastroenterology, immunology, metabolism, and ophthalmology.

 The company's clinical drug candidates include sotagliflozin (LX4211) for the treatment of type 2 diabetes; LX1033 for the treatment of irritable bowel syndrome and other gastrointestinal disorders; telotristat ethyl (LX1032) for the treatment of the symptoms associated with carcinoid syndrome; and LX2931 for the treatment of autoimmune diseases, such as rheumatoid arthritis.

 Company history

 A Lexicon Genetics knockout mouse (left) that is a model of obesity, compared with a normal mouse.

 Lexicon Pharmaceuticals was founded in September 1995 as a biotech venture of Baylor College of Medicine.
-The company went public in April 2000 with one of the largest initial public offerings in biotech history ($220 million).
+The company went public in April 2000 with $220 million initial public offerings.
 In June, 2001 Lexicon purchased a privately owned small chemical library synthesis company, Coelacanth Corporation in Princeton, New Jersey, which became the site for the company's small molecule and medicinal chemistry efforts.
 The company's original name was Lexicon Genetics Incorporated, but in 2007, the name changed to Lexicon Pharmaceuticals, Inc. to reflect a renewed focus on drug development.

 The company initially focused on using gene knockout technology to define the function of genes.
 This effort complemented and benefited from the international effort to sequence the human and mouse genomes (see Human Genome Project).
-Using its proprietary gene trapping and gene targeting technologies, the company created the world's largest repository of genetically modified mouse embryonic stem cells, known as OmniBank, and established a large-scale mammalian knockout program to discover the physiological and behavioral functions of the most druggable mammalian genes.
+Using its proprietary gene trapping and gene targeting technologies, the company created A repository of genetically modified mouse embryonic stem cells, known as OmniBank, and established a large-scale mammalian knockout program to discover the physiological and behavioral functions of the most druggable mammalian genes.
 The information collected from this program is stored in the company's LexVision database, which contains almost 5,000 gene knockouts studied.
-Over the years, Lexicon evolved from a genomics company into a drug discovery and development company focused on discovering and developing breakthrough treatments for human disease.
+Over the years, Lexicon evolved from a genomics company into a drug discovery and development company focused on discovering and developing treatments for human disease.
 The company currently has multiple drug candidates in various stages of clinical trials.

 In 2016, the company was ranked #8 on the Deloitte Fast 500 North America list.